 Roles of progesterone and oestrogen:

-Progesterone and oestrogen are important hormones in the development of adult reproductive function.
+Progesterone and oestrogen are important hormones in the development of an adult reproductive function.
 Levels of both hormones increase significantly during puberty, resulting in many changes to the body.

 Progesterone mainly affects the uterus (the womb) to prepare it for pregnancy during the second half of the menstrual cycle.
 It thickens the uterus lining in preparation for a fertilized egg to implant.
 If fertilization does not occur, this lining breaks down and is discharged as a menstrual bleed.